Difference Between Product Cost and Period Cost

-The key difference between period cost and product cost is that period costs are the costs which are incurred by the company with the passage of time and they are not apportioned to any product rather charged as an expense in income statement, whereas, product cost is the cost which the company incurs only in case it produces any products and those costs are apportioned to product.
+The key difference between product cost and period cost is that product cost is the cost which the company incurs only in case it produces any products and those costs are apportioned to a product whereas, period costs are the costs which are incurred by the company with the passage of time and they are not apportioned to any product rather charged as an expense in income statement.

 In a business cost is a major concern and it is associated largely with a production of revenue and it is often a crucial competent of a business if the business is looking to improve its margins in the longer term and to improve its market share in the market.
 There are different types of cost of business like variable cost, fixed cost, period cost or product cost.

 Product cost as the names suggest it is derived from the production of products and major types of products manufactured by the business.
 Product cost is only incurred in the business only when some product is acquired or manufactured.